luxtagofficial/cw-extension/README.md

 - [Development Guidelines](https://github.com/aleixmorgadas/cw-extension/wiki/Development-Guidelines)
 - [Development Environment](https://github.com/aleixmorgadas/cw-extension/wiki/Development-environment)

 When you find that _cw-extension_ could have XYZ, __think about what you can do for open source not what open source can do for you__.
-If you find something it's not working or something is missing, feel free to open a Pull Request, I will be more than happy to merge it, but I won't do it for you :-)
+If you find something it's not working or something is missing, feel free to open a Pull Request, I will be more than happy to merge it, but I don't do features on demand :smile:.

 ## License